12 Plants that Repel Insects Naturally

 Vegetables That Naturally Deter Pests

-Onions Planting them alongside carrots or lettuce can help reduce pest damage by keeping carrot flies and aphids away.
+Onions Planting them alongside carrots or lettuce can help reduce pest damage by keeping carrot flies away.

 Chives Protect against Japanese beetles and aphids.
-Their pungent smell also helps deter deer and rabbits.
+Their pungent smell also helps deter deer.

 Companion Planting for Pest Control